apache/cassandra-java-driver/upgrade_guide/README.md

 a retry for a non-idempotent request; this warning has now been removed as users should now have adjusted their applications accordingly.

+The `caseSensitive` field on `@Column` and `@Field` annotation now only applies to the `name` field on the annotation and not the name of the variable / method itself.
+If you were previously depending on the name of the field, you should add a `name` field to the annotation, i.e.:  `@Column(name="userName", caseSensitive=true)`.

 ### 3.1.0